matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 # The Predictability Paradox

-I recently overheard a conversation in the office that perfectly encapsulates the state of modern software delivery:
+A common observation across the tech industry perfectly encapsulates the state of modern software delivery:

 > _"Scrum and Kanban are basically the same, apart from the sprints."_

 It is a bit like saying a manual and an automatic car are identical, apart from the gear stick.
 It reveals a fundamental misunderstanding of the machinery underneath.
-More importantly, it highlights the exact trap that large, risk-averse organisations fall into when trying to scale their technology teams.
+More importantly, it highlights the exact trap that large, risk-averse enterprises fall into when trying to scale their technology teams.

 <!-- more -->

 What usually follows is the adoption of heavy, bureaucratic frameworks sprinkled with just enough terminology to _sound_ modern.
 Or worse, cherry-picking parts from multiple methodologies while ignoring their underlying principles.
-The result is a deeply dysfunctional ["Franken-Agile" environment](modern-software-delivery.md#industry-anti-patterns) that operates as "Agile In Name Only" (AINO).
+The result is a deeply dysfunctional ["Franken-Agile" environment](modern-software-delivery.md#the-illusion-of-agility) that operates as "Agile In Name Only" (AINO).

 In our pursuit of safety, we have stopped _engineering_ software and instead simply attempt to _manage_ it under the false pretence of predictability.